JakeJMattson/EmbedBot/setup.md

 <details>
 <summary>With a JAR</summary>

-### Prerequistes
+### Prerequisites
 - Install [Java](https://www.oracle.com/technetwork/java/javase/downloads/index.html) JDK 8 or greater.
 - Download one of the [releases](https://github.com/JakeJMattson/EmbedBot/releases/) (preferably the most recent one).

 ### Environment
 - To run the JAR, you will need to be able to access Java from the command line/terminal.
 Run `java -version` and make sure your operating system can recognize the command.
-- Place the JAR somehwere in its own folder, as it will generate configuration files.
+- Place the JAR somewhere in its own folder, as it will generate configuration files.
 It is recommended that you put it somewhere out of the way instead of in the desktop/downloads folder.
 - Make sure you have your bot token ready.
 This will be passed into the program in order to control your bot.

 ### Running